d-w-moore/irods-dev-orientation/setup_00.md

  sudo apt-get install -y git make ninja-build python-pip libssl-dev zlib1g-dev apt-transport-https
 ```

-At the time of iRODS release **4.2.2** , these are the most commonly used packages to facilitate our software work and in open-source methodologies in general.
+At the time of iRODS **4.2.X** releases  , these are the most commonly used packages to facilitate our software work and in open-source methodologies in general.
 Later we'll install more packages as necessary.

 For the steps essential to setting up the iRODS server and icommands packages, go to the  [*UGM 2017 - Getting Started*](http://slides.com/irods/ugm2017-getting-started) and follow the instructions in the first few pages, to install prerequisites as well as iRODS and the PostgreSQL enabled ICAT database.
 We'll pick up from there in the next chapter.